Explore the local area & attractions

 Just across the waters of the Solent, the Isle of Wight is England’s largest island and is often described as the jewel in the south coast’s crown.
 With a scattering of charming towns spread between lush green countryside and surrounded at all sides by dramatic cliffs and sweeping beaches, it’s not hard to see why.

-If you’re planning a holiday on the island, you’ll find there’s plenty of Isle of Wight attractions to keep you busy.
+If you’re planning a holiday on the island, you’ll find there’s plenty to do on the Isle of Wight and many attractions to keep you and all your family busy.
 Popular Isle of Wight points of interest include everything from zoos to castles, farms, and gardens, making it an excellent spot for a family vacation.
+The Isle of Wight Zoo is one of the island’s most popular attractions, and offers a real treat for animal lovers in general especially of the feline nature as it is a well known centre for rescued big cats.

 A playful and interactive museum dedicated to the island’s fossil and geological heritage.